SteippRE/CodePortfolio/README.md

 # CodePortfolio
-Useful code snipets for the Epicycle of Data Science
+This repository contains useful code snipets for the Epicycle of Data Science

 ## Code File Details
   1. Data Importing